 First, a management board member, just as any other individual, may perpetrate or be a co-perpetrator in a crime and be held criminally liable as a result.
 For example, a management board member may be prosecuted for fraud or forgery of documents.
-The Dutch Penal Code also contains provisions that focus specifically on management board members, such as in relation to prejudice to creditors in bankruptcies.

-In addition, a management board member may be held criminally liable for criminal offences committed by the legal entity, if he was the actual manager of or ordered (instructed) such conduct.
+The Dutch Penal Code (Wetboek van Strafrecht) also contains provisions that focus specifically on management board members, such as in relation to prejudice to creditors in bankruptcies.
+There is a variety of possible sanctions, such as a ban to fulfil the position of board member.
+A foreign board member of a Dutch legal entity (also in case this is a legal entity) - can also qualify as a board member in the sense of the Dutch Penal Code.
+In addition, a management board member may be held criminally liable for criminal offences committed by the company, if he was the actual manager or if he ordered (instructed) such offences.
 In practice, giving instructions is rarely prosecuted, but criminal liability of actual managers does often occur, certainly with respect to financial, economic and tax crimes.

 Actual manager: If it has been established that a particular criminal offence can be attributed to a legal entity, it will then be considered whether an individual can be held criminally liable for this as the actual manager.
 The linguistic meaning of the term already implies that this relates to who 'actually' managed what had happened, not who was formally authorised.
 Management board members may be considered actual managers, as well as for example department heads.
 The formal position is not the deciding factor.
-A less senior manager may also be the actual manager.
+A less senior manager can also be the actual manager.